Strategic Assessment. – Nine Steps to Success™

-It should be noted that the way Strengths, Weaknesses, Opportunities and Strengths are placed in the quadrant also gives rise to the ability to further analyse the groupings in terms of those that are helpful or enablers and those that are harmful or challenges.
+It should be noted that the way Strengths, Weaknesses, Opportunities and Strengths are placed in the quadrant also gives rise to the ability to further analyse the groupings in terms of those that are helpful or enablers and those that are harmful or challenging.

 Political – What are the key political drivers of relevance?
-Worldwide, regional and Government directives, funding council policies, national and local organisations’ requirements, institutional policy.
+Worldwide, regional and Government directives, funding council policies, national and local organisations’ requirements, and institutional policy.

 Economic – What are the important economic factors?
-Funding mechanisms and streams, business and enterprise directives, internal funding models, budgetary restrictions, income generation targets.
+Funding mechanisms, streams, business and enterprise directives, internal funding models, budgetary restrictions, and income generation targets.

 Legal – What is the current and impending legislation related to an organisation?
 Worldwide, European and national proposed and passed legislation.